KastnerRG/Read_the_docs/docs/project3.rst

 5) Questions
 ------------

-* **Question 1:** What changes would this code require if you were to use a custom CORDIC similar to what you designed for Project 2?
+* **Question 1:** What changes would this code require if you were to use a custom CORDIC similar to what you designed for Project: CORDIC?
 Compared to a baseline code with HLS math functions for cos() and sin(), would changing the accuracy of your CORDIC core make the DFT hardware resource usage change?
 How would it affect the performance?
 Note that you do not need to implement the CORDIC in your code, we are just asking you to discuss potential tradeoffs that would be possible if you used a CORDIC that you designed instead of the one from Xilinx.

 * **Question 2:** Rewrite the code to eliminate these math function calls (i.e. cos() and sin()) by utilizing a table lookup.
 How does this change the throughput and resource utilization?
 What happens to the table lookup when you change the size of your DFT?